Outline to Good Sam the Samaritan software

 For those using Good Sam over two lessons with the same group:

-There are five sections to the CD.
+There are five sections to the software.
 The logical progression through them is described in the One and Two Week lesson options above.

 Read/Hear from either NRSV, KJV or Bildad’s version of the Samaritan story.
 Once one version is accessed, the TWIST BIBLE STUDY buttons are activated.
 Twist Text below.